Devil in Ohio

-Devil in Ohio is an American suspense thriller limited series created by Daria Polatin based on Polatin's book of the same name for Netflix.
+Devil in Ohio is an American suspense thriller television limited series created by Daria Polatin based on Polatin's book of the same name for Netflix.
 The series consists of eight episodes and was released on September 2, 2022.

 Plot summary

 Mae, a teenager with an inverted pentagram carved into her back, shows up in an Ohio hospital.
 Her case sparks the interest of hospital psychiatrist Dr. Suzanne Mathis, who offers to put the girl up in her home while looking for a suitable foster family.
 It's soon discovered that Mae escaped a devil-worshipping cult in the rural neighboring county.
-Authorities have long tried to investigate the cult, but have been blocked by religious freedom issues and a fiercely protective county sheriff.
+Authorities have long tried to investigate the cult, but they have been blocked by religious freedom issues and a fiercely protective county sheriff.
 It's not long before Mae's presence causes upheaval in the Mathis family.